PlummersSoftwareLLC/Primes/BENCHMARK.md

 #### **Docker Desktop for macOS**

-For the installation of Docker follow the instuctions as described in <https://docs.docker.com/docker-for-mac/install/>.
+For the installation of Docker follow the instructions as described in <https://docs.docker.com/docker-for-mac/install/>.

 ## Example output